greenpeace-cee/searchactiondesigner/docs/create_a_search_action.md

 ![screenshot 8](images/createsearchaction8.png)

 Select the activities which you want to process to send a reminder.
-And select by action our create action *Send renewal and set activity to completed*
+And select by action our create action *Create renewal letter*

 ![screenshot 9](images/createsearchaction9.png)